Cazenovia (village), New York: History

-The Lorenzo New York State Historic Site was listed in the National Register of Historic Places in July 1970.
+The Lorenzo State Historic Site was listed in the National Register of Historic Places in July 1970.
 This land, located off Route 13 (Rippleton Road), now belongs to the NY State Historic Trust after being bought from the previous owner, George Ledyard, upon his death.
 There is a school house, mansion, farmhouse, and a landscaped garden that guests can tour throughout the year by appointment or during regular hours.

-In 2005, the Cazenovia High School Academic Decathlon team won the school's first state title, sending the team to the national competition in Chicago.
-The team retained its state title the following four years, traveling to national competitions in San Antonio, Texas, in 2006, Honolulu, Hawaii, in 2007, Anaheim, California, in 2008, and Memphis, Tennessee, in 2009.

-On March 31, 2021 New York State legalized recreational cannabis.
-Villages can't limit a resident’s right to possess or consume weed.
-However, the villages can prohibit retail outlets from selling it.
+On March 31, 2021, New York State legalized recreational cannabis.
+Villages cannot limit a resident's right to possess or consume cannabis, but villages can prohibit retail outlets from selling it.
 On July 1, 2021, the village board voted unanimously to opt out of allowing retail cannabis sales in the village.
 It was one of the first villages in the state to opt out.

+Geography

+Cazenovia village is in western Madison County, in the center of the town of Cazenovia.
+It sits at the southeastern corner of Cazenovia Lake, a 4 mi water body.
+U.S. Route 20 and New York State Route 13 pass through the village.
+US 20 leads east 11 mi to Morrisville and west 15 mi to LaFayette, while NY 13 leads north 9 mi to Chittenango and south 15 mi to DeRuyter.
+NY 92 has its southeastern terminus in Cazenovia and leads northwest 8 mi to Manlius and 17 mi to Syracuse.

+According to the U.S. Census Bureau, the village of Cazenovia has an area of 1.89 sqmi, all of it recorded as land.
+Cazenovia Lake has its outlet at the western border of the village; the outlet flows into Chittenango Creek, which runs south to north through the center of the village, then continues northward to flow into Oneida Lake near Bridgeport.